Qlone/retrofit-crawler/README.md

     }
 }
 ```
-#### Crawling web data
+### Crawling web data
-create a retrofitCrawler,in order to init our interface
+Create a retrofitCrawler,in order to init our interface
 ```java
 RetrofitCrawler retrofitCrawler = new RetrofitCrawler.Builder()
                 .baseUrl("https://news.google.com")